CellProfiler/CellProfiler/cellprofiler/data/help/projects_image_ordering.rst

 Image Ordering
 ==============

-Files are processed on a Mac or PC by the `ASCII code order`_, which include the following rules
+Files are processed on a Mac or PC by the `ASCII code order`_, in ascending numerical order of the `ASCII codes`_ that represent leading characters, including the following rules:

 Leading-number files are processed first (eg 0019.jpg before Image0019.jpg or image0019.jpg).
 Leading-number files are processed in numerical order.
 Leading-capital letter files are processed before leading-lowercase named files (Image0019.jpg before image0019.jpg).
 Leading-capital letter files are processed in alphabetical order first (A002.jpg before B001.jpg) and then by numerical order (A001.jpg before A002.jpg).